-- Carrots are the star of the show in this cake are carrots.
+- Carrots: the start of the show in this cake are carrots.
 Because this carrot cake is raw, the flavor of carrots is quite prominent and their natural sweetness really shines through.

 - Walnuts: when you think about walnuts, you probably imagine a complex taste that’s earthy, fruity, and tart — maybe with hints of astringency.
 Even though walnut flavor is very mild, it does include some sharp notes.
 However, the astringent taste is great for balancing out sweet dishes.
 Walnuts have a soft, rich, almost buttery texture, which makes them perfect for recipes that need that light, flaky texture – like raw cakes!
 If you are out of walnuts, pecans are the best substitute.

 - Coconut: desiccated coconut fills this carrot cake with rich, buttery flavor, and adds a chewy texture.
 I usually use both desiccated coconut and coconut flour to give this raw carrot cake more of a flour-like texture.

 - Spices: it’s not uncommon to see carrot cake titled as a “spice cake”.
 Indeed, a carrot cake does contain a lot of bold spices with heady flavors and scents, including cinnamon, nutmeg, clove, and ginger.
 Make sure the spices are fresh because spices are what you’ll taste the most in this cake.

 - Cashews: the most frequently used nut in raw cake fillings and frostings is cashews.
 The reason is quite obvious.
 Cashews have a neutral, slightly sweet flavor, and a smooth and creamy texture when blended.
 Although it can be hard to get exactly the same results when substituting another ingredient for these nuts, macadamia nuts – while more fibrous and not as smooth – are probably the best option.